-The Three Good Things (TGT) has been found to increase happiness and decrease depression.
-Those who did it found their happiness rise to 5% in one month, and to 9% in six months.
+Three Good Things (TGT) increases happiness and decreases depression, as research finds.
+TGT practitioners found their happiness rise to 5% in one month, and to 9% in six months.
 Click To Tweet

 As we expected, our simple exercise was effective in producing higher levels of thankfulness and appreciation.
 More important, those participants who counted their blessings on a regular basis became happier as a result.